Fighting the Corona Virus in Aachen and Elsewhere

 Pull open doors hands-free with your arm, reducing the risk of infection.
 Please find the downloadable files here.

 Reduce stress on your ears if you have to wear medical-grade masks all day.
 Download SVG file for vinyl or laser cutting.
 Our remix of Suraky's design.
 CC-BY-SA.

-Disclaimer: None of our products are tested or qualified to prevent or reduce infection or help with patient care.
+Disclaimer: Unless stated otherwise, none of our products are tested or qualified to prevent or reduce infection or help with patient care.